 Each lactation room is equipped with a comfortable chair, small table, electrical outlet, and a sink with running water.
 Refrigeration/storage is not provided, and in all locations, nursing individuals will need to provide their own pump.
 All rooms are locked for privacy and require scheduling.

-Please complete THIS FORM to schedule and gain card access or key to the Lactation Room of your choice.
+Please complete THIS FORM at

+https://forms.office.com/Pages/ResponsePage. aspx?id=NwZUdDVkzEaHpG0477eFOCfr-zf8Z3dGg 2euOET3QWdUN1NSTUNEM1dVOVhYVFdaSDFD OVpBNVhWVy4u to schedule and gain card access or key to the Lactation Room of your choice.

 Questions?